-Years ended December 31,
+For the Years ended December 31,

+2022 2021 Change

-2021 2020 (in thousands) Change
+(in thousands)

 Operating expenses:

-Cost of goods sold \$ 199 \$ 472 \$ (273)
+Cost of goods sold \$ \$ 199 \$ (199)

-Research and development 5,692 5,916 (224)
+Research and development 4,758 5,692 (934)

-General and administrative 4,989 5,801 (812)
+General and administrative 6,034 4,989 1,045

-Total operating expenses \$ 10,880 \$ 12,189 \$ (1,309)
+Total operating expenses \$ 10,792 \$ 10,880 \$ (88)

-Cost of goods sold from continuing operations reflects costs and expenses associated with sales of Probuphine product materials to Molteni and Knight for the EU and Canada, respectively.
-Cost of goods sold related to the sale of Probuphine in the U.S. has been reclassified to discontinued operations for the year ended December 31, 2020 (see Note 11 to the financial statements included in this report for more information).
+Cost of goods sold reflects costs and expenses associated with sales of Probuphine product materials to Molteni and Knight for the EU and Canada, respectively.

-The decrease in research and development costs from continuing operations was primarily associated with reduced activities related to non-clinical studies required for the planned Investigational New Drug submission as part of our NIDA grant for the development of a nalmefene implant.
-This was partially offset by initial non-clinical proof of concept studies related to our TP-2021 implant program and increases in research and development personnel-related expenses.
+The decrease in research and development costs was primarily associated with reduced activities related to non-clinical studies required for the IND submission as part of our NIDA grant for the development of a nalmefene implant, decreases in expenses related to initial non-clinical proof of concept studies related to our TP-2021 implant program and decreases in research and development personnel-related costs and other expenses.
 Other research and development expenses include internal operating costs such as research and development personnel-related expenses, non-clinical and clinical product development related travel expenses, and allocation of facility and corporate costs.
-Research and development expenses related to our U.S. Probuphine activities have been reclassified to discontinued operations for the year ended December 31, 2020 all periods presented (see Note 11 to the financial statements included in this report for more information).
 As a result of the risks and uncertainties inherently associated with pharmaceutical research and development activities described elsewhere in this document, we are unable to estimate the specific timing and future costs of our clinical development programs or the timing of material cash inflows, if any, from our product candidates.
-However, we anticipate that our research and development expenses as we continue our current or any future ProNeura development programs to the extent these costs are not supported through grants or partners.
+However, we anticipate that our research and development expenses will increase as we continue our current or any future ProNeura development programs to the extent these costs are not supported through grants or partners.